diyscif/diyscif/scif-thesis.md

 ### CCTV

-Video surveillance for security and record-keeping purposes is accomplished with an open-hardware/software Elphel NC393-F-CS camera and a ZoneMinder control station.
-The control station makes use of offsite storage to protect video footage from accidental loss or manipulation.
-All components are installed external to the SCIF as specified in @ics-705-ts, p.
-75. The camera is installed without a view of classified information when the door is open nor external control pads or access control components that would enable the viewer to identify PINs.
+Video surveillance for security and record-keeping purposes is accomplished with an open-hardware/software system made up of an Elphel NC393-F-CS camera and a ZoneMinder control station.
+The control station makes use of off-site storage to protect video footage from accidental loss or manipulation.
+All components are installed external to the SCIF as specified by @ics-705-ts, p.
+75. The camera is installed without a view of classified information or external control components that would enable the viewer to identify PINs and access procedures.

-Alternatively to the Elphel NC393-F-CS, trustworthy commercial camera equipment like a Bosch Flexidome 7000i can also be used, though open software and hardware is preferred for reasons as stated above in [section 7.3.2](#intrusion-detection-system-1).
+Alternatively to the Elphel NC393-F-CS, trustworthy commercial camera equipment like a Bosch Flexidome 7000i can also be used, though open software and hardware are preferred for reasons as stated in [section 7.3.2](#intrusion-detection-system-1).

 ## Visual

-Visual protection for the SCIF space is achieved by a continuous perimeter without holes or gaps.
+Visual protection of the SCIF unit is achieved by a continuous drywall perimeter without holes or gaps.
 Windows are excluded from the design.
 On top of entailing serious information security risks, as detailed in [section 6.2](#visual-3), they also endanger a container's seaworthiness.
-This jeopardizes the significant advantages in mobility of a SCIF container unit.
+This would jeopardize the significant mobility advantages of a SCIF container unit.
 The container unit also includes a vestibule area to protect from visual insight into the SCIF and access procedures during personnel entry.
 The entry CCTV camera is mounted so as to not provide direct insight into the SCIF during personnel entry.
 No other video cameras are installed or allowed inside the SCIF container.